Brown Sugar Sour Cream Cookies

 Diana Rattray

 Soft, cake-like cookies made with brown sugar and sour cream for a perfectly tender texture.
-Add chocolate chips, walnuts or pecans, or dried fruit to customize these easy drop cookies.
+Add chopped walnuts or customize these cookies with your favorite mix-ins.

 No ratings yet